manuamador/PIRE/README.md

 Overview
 --------
-This repo gives the necessary tool to measure the equivalent isotropic radiated power of an equipment under test.
+This repo gives the necessary tool to measure the equivalent isotropic radiated power of an equipment under test in a fully anechoic room.
 The programs cover the calibration process and the measurement itself.
 Instruments are controlled with the PyVisa package.

 Required packages
 -----------------